 Philosophy strives to deepen our understanding of ourselves, others and the world around us.
-It aims to articulate and examine our most fundamental assumptions, raising questions and encouraging reflection about generally unnoticed aspects of our everyday lives.
-Philosophical inquiry involves interpretation and analysis of a rich tradition of powerful philosophical texts; intensive discussion and analysis of problems, questions and theories that emerge from those texts; and probing reflection on everyday experience, human practices and the entire range of human knowledge and study.
+It helps us to express and examine our most fundamental assumptions, raising questions and encouraging reflection about aspects of our everyday lives that we often overlook, and it provides a basis for both critique and action.
+It is fundamentally a matter of thinking together with others